-Accessory Dwelling Units in San Diego – Facts & Benefits Every Homeowner Should Know
+Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

-Home > Blog > Accessory Dwelling Units in San Diego – Facts & Benefits Every Homeowner Should Know
+Home > Blog > Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 Accessory Dwelling Units, or ADUs, are a great way to add an extra income stream by renting out an addition to your property.
 Plus, they expand your space and add to your home’s long-term value.
 So, is it the right choice for your home?

-ADUs are an increasingly popular option for homeowners in San Diego, but there are important things you need to know about Accessory Dwelling Units before deciding if building an ADU is right for you.
+ADUs are an increasingly popular option for homeowners, but there are important things you need to know about Accessory Dwelling Units before deciding if building an ADU is right for you.
 That way, you can maximize your space without worrying about compliance.

 Keep reading to learn exactly what an Accessory Dwelling Unit is, the benefits of building one on your property, the requirements for constructing ADUs, and how to get started adding your own ADU.